allanwine/water-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+## First steps

+Run `npm i` to install the dependencies.
+This project was made using angular, that requires Node.js and Node Packet Manager (NPM) You can check the version installed using the command in terminal: node -v; npm -v Once both are installed you can proceed installing the Angular CLI with the command: npm install -g @angular/cli On windows you might need the command: Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned (Make sure to read the message displayed and that you understant the implications of setting an execution policy) Least you can start the project using the command: ng serve

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.